 Vikander’s openness to take such a risk, especially after winning an Oscar, indicates that she needs to go far beyond before it’s too late.
 Vikander, now 29, is a late bloomer in the genre, considering Jolie starts during her 26 and Jennifer Lawrence starts even younger with The Hunger Games (2012).
 Apparently, Vikander has been a fan of the video game since childhood, thus playing the lead and getting physical for it must be a dream comes true.

 Pre-assumed that little Croft has been trained the ways of survival the earliest possible.
 Growing up knowing the business her father runs, only after he mysteriously disappears she acknowledges the danger he’s been living in.
-Later we see Croft enthusiastically embraces her own adventure, remarking her status no longer daddy’s little girl.
+Later we see Croft enthusiastically embraces her own adventure, remarking her status as no longer daddy’s little girl.

 The first movie is in 2001, introducing Jolie’s Croft mostly in latex bodysuit and the signature long braid.
 Vikander’s Croft, on the other hand, gets more casual with tank top, cargo pant and simple pony tail.
 Obviously, the new Croft gets her own signature to sync with the new dusty and sticky mud landscape which deals best with sweat and bare skin.